Josh Flagg: Personal life

-Flagg lives in Beverly Hills, California, and in January 2013, he purchased a micro-estate above the Sunset Strip from Jeffrey Katzenberg's son writer/producer David Katzenberg.
-He sold the property in 2015 to Nicolas Pakzad, the son of designer Bijan Pakzad.
-In June 2015, Flagg bought the estate of Tony award-winning producer Michael Filerman.
-The estate is located a few doors away from Paul McCartney's home that he bought from Courtney Love, and is located on a street filled with past and present celebrity owners such as Don Johnson, Prince and Ozzy Osbourne.
-Flagg also owns his late grandmother's penthouse in the Century Towers complex in Century City.
+Flagg lives in Beverly Hills, California, and in January 2013, he purchased a micro-estate above the Sunset Strip and sold the property in 2015.
+In June 2015, Flagg bought an estate in Beverly Hills.
+He also owns his late grandmother's penthouse in the Century Towers complex in Century City.

 Flagg is openly gay, having come out in March 2011.
-In July 2016, Flagg proposed to his fiancé, Bobby Boyd, during a flash mob at the Four Seasons Hotel George V. The couple got married on September 10, 2017 at the Beverly Hills Hotel, LA.
+In July 2016, Flagg proposed to his fiancé, Bobby Boyd, during a flash mob at the Four Seasons Hotel George V. The couple got married on September 10, 2017, at the Beverly Hills Hotel, LA.
 The couple announced their divorce in March 2022.

 Flagg is a collector of fine art, rare automobiles, and one of the largest collectors of Billy Haines furniture in the country.
-He has traveled to more than sixty countries and has an affinity for architecture and home design.

-Charity

 Flagg serves on the Board of Governors of Cedars-Sinai Medical Center in Los Angeles and the Los Angeles Jewish home.
 In 2016, he co-chaired the "Rock for Research" event for Cedars-Sinai.